-JEAN-MICHEL FRANK (1895 - 1941)
+JEAN-MICHEL FRANK (1895-1941)

-In the gap between the extravagant luxury of Art Deco and In 1939, with the declaration of war, the workshops on rue the political commitment of the modernist movement, Jean-Michel Frank invented a third path: an elegant spatial expression through minimalism.
+In the gap between the extravagant luxury of Art Deco and the political commitment of the modernist movement, Jean-Michel Frank invented a third path: an elegant spatial expression through minimalism.
 His trajectory is akin to that of Gabrielle Chanel, who, like him, embraced simplicity in design.